 Ask Friends and Family for Help

-You can try asking friends and family for financial assistance if you have a support group.
+You can try asking friends and family for financial help if you have a support group.
 One person may not have enough money to cover all the repossession expenses.
 Still, you could borrow smaller loans from multiple people.
 Unlike traditional lenders, friends and family may not charge interest rates or have strict repayment terms.

 Seek Government Assistance

-Some borrowers fall behind on car payments because they unexpectedly lost their employment.
+Some borrowers fall behind on auto payments because they unexpectedly lost their employment.
 Losing your job can completely derail your life and cause havoc on your finances.
 Depending on your circumstances, you may be able to get unemployment for being fired.
 You can receive a payment within a few days if you are eligible for unemployment benefits.

 Take Out a Loan